Before Visiting Turkey Tips

 There is nothing worse than getting somewhere and expecting one thing but getting an entirely different thing.

-They store their property and products and information differently.
+They store their property, products, and information differently.
 When you travel, you embrace courage and learn something new.
 I had to learn these the hard way.

 Traveling cultivates compassion.